NateCross/comelec-system/README.md

 **As such, the entries `SESSION_DOMAIN` and `SANCTUM_STATEFUL_DOMAINS` in `server/.env` must point to the IP address or domain name of the client.**

-### Client

-The client portion is handled in Laravel with [Vite](https://vitejs.dev/guide/), but it is likely not going to be relevant unless something goes terribly wrong.

-- Go to the `server/` folder
-- Run `npm i -D`
-- Setup the server as below.
-- After running `php artisan serve`, go to the link indicated by Laravel.

 ### Server

 - Copy and edit the `.env.example` file to `.env`